 Jeff Daniels is barefoot for the entire film.
 See more »

-The text at the end of the credits goes word for word like this (at least in a version shown in Finnish TV): The director would like to mention that he was not going 92 miles an hour when he was pulled over in Waterlou Township and should have his fine refunded and an apology send to him.
+The text at the end of the credits: The director would like to mention that he was not going 92 miles an hour when he was pulled over in Waterlou Township and should have his fine refunded and an apology send to him.
 See more »

 Was this review helpful to you?